PulkitMishra/PulkitMishra.github.io/content/blog/teaching-machines-to-notice.md

 5. An *SGIE element* runs secondary classification on detected objects
 6. A *sink element* writes results to file or streams them out

 The previous team wasn't exploiting any of this.
 One camera, one process.
-Ferrari delivering groceries.
+Taking four separate Ubers to the same destination.

 ---